meta-company/makex/documents/source/syntax-actions.md

 # copy a folder to the Task output
 copy(folder)

-# copy folder to the specified Folder
+# copy folder to the specified Folder (relative to the task output)
 copy(folder, folder)

 # list forms: